Sheet Metal Processing Terminology 1-10

 - Blowing Ash & Grinding: mainly refers to the process of surface polishing by means of grinding machine or sand cloth for the workpiece after dust scraping.

-It refers to a kind of repair process of the workpiece surface grinding by pneumatic grinding machine, which is the normal only in the process of filling the process.
+It refers to a kind of repair process of the workpiece surface grinding by a pneumatic grinding machine, which is the normal only in the process of filling the process.

 Sheet Metal Processing Terminology 51-60